Length of Contract: 3 years

 - Identifies links between events and information identifying trends, issues and risks

-- Ensures systems are in place to address organisation needs
+- Ensures systems are in place to address organisation needs.

 Interpersonal and Communications:

-- Resolves minor misunderstandings and conflicts effectively
+- Resolves intra-team and inter-team conflicts effectively.

 Collaboration and Partnering: